Jo-nathanWright/student-workbook/src/reflections/wk7/Day33.md

 - What are some benefits of taking into account the User Experience?
   - You end up with reaccouring customers and good reviews
 - Why is the User Experience important?
   - It's how your website's users or customers dirrectly interact with your website.
-If the experance is bad, they are less likely to come back or tell other people good things about the site
+If the experience is bad, they are less likely to come back or tell other people good things about the site